Sugarcult: Hiatus and occasional shows (2009–present)

 The band members took a year off in 2009 from Sugarcult for their 10-year anniversary to do their own side-projects.
 They were neither broken up, nor were known to be working on new Sugarcult material as of mid-2010.

 At the end of 2010, they announced that they would play at least two shows in the United Kingdom and then perform at the Belgium music festival Groezrock, all at the end of April.

-Sugarcult (with Davis) played a one-off show at the Chain Reaction in Anaheim, California on December 10, 2011, where they celebrated the tenth anniversary of the release of Start Static.
+Sugarcult reunited with Davis to play a one-off show at the Chain Reaction in Anaheim, California on December 10, 2011, where they celebrated the tenth anniversary of the release of Start Static.
 More recently, members of the group performed with members of 5 Seconds of Summer (who have cited Sugarcult as a primary influence on their band) and past tourmate Goldfinger frontman and acclaimed record producer John Feldmann for Strange '80s, a benefit concert on May 14, 2017, at the Fonda Theatre.

+Musical style and influences

+Sugarcult has been categorized as punk rock, pop-punk, power pop and alternative rock.
+Jamie Allen of CNN described the band's sound as "a melodic, power-pop vibe reminiscent of the Knack crossed with the Ramones and Elvis Costello."
+The band has drawn comparisons to American Hi-Fi, Rancid, Unwritten Law, Blink-182, Less Than Jake, Good Charlotte, The Hives and Jimmy Eat World.
+Sugarcult cites The Beatles, the Police, The Clash, Ramones, Sex Pistols, the Jam, Elvis Costello, the Romantics and The Suicide Commandos as influences.
+Lyrically, Sugarcult explores themes of relationships, youth angst, and introspection.